The Moon Dictionary

 Worm Moon

-Named for the earthworms that appear as the soil thaws, signaling the return of robins.
+Named for the earthworms that begin to appear as the soil thaws, signalling the return of robins and the start of spring.

 Zenith